 Take 14 days free Trial of AgoraPulse (No credit card required)

-Scheduling social media posts might be enough for some people, and if this is the case, this tool may be too much.
+Scheduling social media posts might be enough for some people; if this is the case, this tool may be too much.
 Sendible is meant to manage multiple social media accounts for different clients.
-It’s not just a way to post consistently to social media, but also to know whether or not people engage with your content.
-It also has the ability to track and automate your replies.
+It’s not just a way to post consistently to social media but also to know whether or not people engage with your content.
+It also can track and automate your replies.

 Just looking at Sendible’s impressive dashboard will help you understand how it is more than just a post scheduler.